steven-brownlee/academic-kickstart/content/post/helloworld/index.md

   caption = "The Okanagan River south of Oliver, BC.
 Photo credit Steven Brownlee."

 +++
-*The banks of the Okanagan River south of Oliver, BC where I did much of my undergraduate fieldwork.*
+*The banks of the Okanagan River south of Oliver, BC where I did much of my undergraduate fieldwork.
+Photo credit: Steven Brownlee*

 This is my first post and test of the functioning of the blogging system on this website - as is traditional, I've titled it 'Hello, world!' in tribute to the generations of computer science students that have come before me and suffered to make producing this website easier.